BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2019-11-01-myhaz-design-system.md

 - efficiency - remove duplicate work (even though the three applications are different, they share many elements)
 - customization - to be able to adapt the application in new contexts in the future (create new themes more easily

-## One of many ways to create design system
+## Many ways to create a design system

 Once we had a good understanding of user goals, the common tasks they perform and pain points that might arise in their journey, we created a rough prototype to visualize the various task flows for all three application.